 This adds a 15 pixel stroke to the path.

 The path will still be visible, so to turn it off click anywhere on the grey area under the path name (it will say Work Path unless you changed the name) on the Paths panel.

 10. If you wanted to fill the bubble with colour you would do the same steps as above but click on the Fill button on the bottom of the palette.

-11. (Optional) You can of course add all kinds of styles from the layers panel or choose Windows > Styles to add extra oomph to your bubbles.
-Here’s a few examples;
+11. (Optional) You can, of course, add all kinds of styles from the layers panel or choose Windows > Styles to add extra oomph to your bubbles.
+Here are a few examples;